-Appointments as Research Assistants are available in cases where faculty within the department have won to those departments in which there are extramural grants which include funding for graduate students.
-Each of these appointments is funded by a specific grant.
+Appointments as Research Assistants are available in cases where faculty within the department have won extramural grants which include funding for graduate students.
 A graduate research appointee works on research under the direct supervision of a member of the graduate faculty.
 The service commitment is comparable to other graduate appointments and the stipend is commensurate with those stipends for other appointees in the department.

 In all discussions concerning possible appointment, reappointment or other policy affecting a grant/contract assistant, the grant-holding professor will be directly involved.